Huyen196/Restaurant-tips/README.md

 #### 2. Compare their measures of central tendency

-At this step, we calculate measures of central tendency for the whole dataset, smoker and non-smoker dataset.
+At this step, we calculate measures of central tendency (include min, max, mean, median) for the whole dataset, smoker and non-smoker dataset.

 |        |   Common |   Smokers |   Non-smokers |
 |:-------|---------:|----------:|--------------:|